stwalsh4118/clio/docs/api-specs/cursor/cursor-api.md

 ### Update Detection Workflow

 **DetectUpdatedComposers()**:
+- Opens a single Cursor database connection and reuses it for all composer checks
 - Queries Cursor database for all composer IDs using `ParserService.GetComposerIDs()`
 - For each composer ID, queries `composerData:{composerID}` to get `fullConversationHeadersOnly` array length
 - Compares current message count with processed count from `processed_conversations` table
 - Returns composer IDs where `currentCount > processedCount`
+- Closes connection after all checks complete (efficient connection reuse)

 ### Incremental Message Parsing